PVC Pipe Sizes

 PVC Pipe Sizes in mm – Used Around the World

-Many countries, especially in Asia and Europe, sell PVC pipes in sizes that are usually based on millimeters.
+Many countries, especially in Asia and Europe, sell PVC pipes in sizes that are usually based on millimetres.
 There won’t be any more signs that say ½ inch, ¾ inch, or 2 inches.
 PVC Pipe diameter sizes are like 20mm, 25mm, 50mm, and so on instead.

 Common PVC Pipe sizes and Fittings are for the outside diameter of the pipe.
 For instance: